freespace/nand2tetris/README.md

   @SCREEN
   $call SUB_INC_M_AND_D
 ```

-However the overhead of pushing and popping return address is very high.
-The `$call` macro expands
-to 9 instructions while the `$return` macro is 7 instructions.
-If we don't care about nested calls
-then we can use the simplified `$gosub` and `$goback` macros which always stores the return address
-in the variable `__RET_ADDR__`.
-This only allows one level of function calls but is cheaper. e.g.
-`$gosub` uses 6 instructions while `$goback` uses 3 instructions.

-Note that a function/sub that uses `$return` cannot be used with `$gosub` and vice-versa.

-To make the distinction clear in the code the convention is as follows:

-1. Functions use `$call/$return` and have prefix `func_`
-1. Subroutines use `$gosub/goback` and have prefix `sub_`

 ### Valid Symbol Characters
 The course calls for $ to be a valid character, however I accidentally used it for the macro